mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 The manifest file also support labels attached to metadata of the pod or to the metadata of the container(s) that will run on it.

-We are scratching the tip of the iceberg here, so if interested dig deeper in more complex manifest files One important thing is the restarting policy that could happen Alway, OnFailure or Never.
+We are scratching the tip of the iceberg here, so if interested dig deeper in more complex manifest files, although we will see on in the "practical example" section.
+Something that draw my attention is a setting about the restarting policy that could happen Alway, OnFailure or Never.
+I do not recall seeing that in Docker Swarm...

 # Supervise the pod, yo!

 Pods are not meant to live long time nor to be created manually.
 It is recommended to create the appropriate controller and let it create Pods, rather than directly create Pods yourself.

 The real use case scenario is under the supervision of a controller that will schedule the existance of the pod.

 The nature of the desired behavior of the pod will help us to determine which kind of controller we need to use.
 We will see much more in the next blog post which will be focused exclusively in controllers.
 A quick summary just to start getting familiar:

-	+ Do we need a one-off pod that may execute durain a finite duration?
++ Do we need a one-off pod that may execute during a finite duration?
 Chose Job controller
 + Do we need to keep a long running service?
 Chose a Replica or Deployment controller
 + Do we want to target a pod to a specific machine?
 Chose a Daemon Set.

 #  The pod lifecycle

-Depending on whether K8 has accepted a request or how the pods terminated (ok, ko) the pod goes through different status (Pending, Running, Succeeded, Failed and Unknown).
+Depending on whether K8 has accepted a request or how the pods terminated (OK vs KO) the pod goes through different status (Pending, Running, Succeeded, Failed and Unknown).

 The life of a pod is not intended to last more than the node the pod is attached to.
 Nodes down in a cluster will evict the pods from the system, or if a scheduler consider that a pod is consuming more resources than expected can be another good reason to see our pod say good-bye and vanish.